 Initial Application.
 For initial applicants, except as provided immediately below, need will be the sole condition of eligibility.
-The exception to this general rule, as provided by law, applies to all applicants, including initial applicants, who are disqualified for a defined period for quitting employment without just cause or for being discharged from employment for misconduct (22 M.R.S. § 1043 (23)) (see section 5.5 of this ordinance) and to fugitives from justice as defined in 15 M.R.S. § 201(4) (22 M.R.S. § 4301(3)).
-An initial applicant is a person who has never before applied for general assistance in any municipality in Maine (22 M.R.S. § 4308(1)).
+The exception to this general rule, as provided by law, applies to all applicants, including initial applicants, who are disqualified for a defined period for quitting employment without just cause or for being discharged from employment for misconduct (22 M.R.S.A. § 1043 (23)) (see section 5.5 of this ordinance).
+An initial applicant is a person who has never before applied for general assistance in any municipality in Maine (22 M.R.S.A. § 4308(1)).